 - Malagasy tin souvenirs

-- Les Jocondes Galerie - art gallery, exhibition space, cultural center
+- Les Jocondes Galerie - wood sculpture workshop, art gallery, exhibition space, cultural center

 - Bois Art - sale of timber, furniture, handcrafted products en route Ivato